 Man, this is a delicious, winter salad!
-It mingles roasted sweet potatoes, rutabaga and red onion with crisp green apples, crunchy hazelnuts and fresh lacinato kale.
+Roasted sweet potatoes, rutabaga and red onion mingle with crisp green apples, crunchy hazelnuts and fresh lacinato kale.
 The hazelnut vinaigrette is a mix of lemon juice, hazelnut oil, agave and kosher salt.
 Seriously good stuff.

 Is adding hazelnut oil to your pantry worth it?
 The answer is yes.
 It is amazing for roasting root vegetables!
 It tastes great in salad dressings!
 It tastes great drizzled over pasta!
 Some people even use it in baking!
 While you can use a different oil to execute this salad recipe, it will not be the same.
 I don’t think it would be bad to use another oil, but I don’t think it would be as good.
 For the sake of rich flavor and dimension, I would urge you to add it to your pantry, if it is not there already.

 Plus, it smells SO GOOD while it’s roasting in the oven.

 Roasted Sweet Potato, Rutabaga and Green Apple Salad with Hazelnut Vinaigrette

 2 Tbsp + ⅓ cup hazelnut oil, divided (see note above)